 This is also a business card from Amex, meaning it has all the same Amex OPEN benefits as the Hilton Business card.

-The Marriott Bonvoy Business card has an annual fee of $95, waived the first year.
-That’s a bit better than the Hilton Business card, which is $95 but not waived the first year.
+The Marriott Bonvoy Business card has an annual fee of $125.
+That’s a bit higher than the Hilton Business card’s $95 fee.

 The other terms are pretty standard.
 You won’t be able to use this card for balance transfers, just like the Hilton Business.
 This seems to be the norm for Amex business cards.